gatsbyjs/gatsby/docs/docs/mdx/programmatically-creating-pages.md

 powers.

-Now you have all the pieces you need to programmatically create pages with Gatsby and `gatsby-mdx`.
-Check out our other guides to find out more about all of the cool stuff you can do with `gatsby-mdx`.
+Now you have all the pieces you need to programmatically create pages with Gatsby and `gatsby-plugin-mdx`.
+Check out our other guides to find out more about all of the cool stuff you can do with `gatsby-plugin-mdx`.

 ## Bonus: Make a Blog Index